Northrop Grumman Corporation (NOC)

 Coverage ratios

-The interest coverage ratio for Northrop Grumman Corp. has shown relatively consistent performance over the past eight quarters, ranging between 4.66 and 7.27.
-This ratio indicates the company's ability to meet its interest payments on its debt obligations.
-A higher interest coverage ratio suggests the company is more capable of meeting its interest obligations from its operating income.
+The interest coverage ratio of Northrop Grumman Corporation has shown some fluctuations over the past several quarters.
+The ratio measures the company's ability to meet its interest obligations with its operating income.

 See also: